 Cholera

-Cholera is a disease, characterised by profuse, watery diarrhoea, caused by certain toxin-producing forms of the bacteria called Vibrio cholera.
+Cholera is a disease, characterised by profuse, watery diarrhoea, caused by certain toxin-producing forms of the bacteria called Vibrio cholerae.
 Cholera is transmitted by ingesting (eating and drinking) contaminated water or food.
 It is common in many low-income countries and is largely linked to poverty, bad sanitation and poor access to clean drinking water.

 The risk of cholera for most travellers is extremely low.
 Activities that may increase risk include drinking untreated water or eating poorly cooked food (particularly seafood) in areas where outbreaks are occurring.
 Travellers living in unsanitary conditions, including humanitarian workers in disaster/refugee areas, are also at risk.